Welcome to RunCloud – the best way to manage your cloud servers and web applications.

 On the next screen, select your cloud provider.
 If your cloud provider is not listed, select “Other“.

-Next, you need to enter some basic information about your server, such as the name and IP address.
-In the name field, you can enter anything you like; in the IP address field, you need to enter the public IP address of your server (this is provided by your cloud company).
+Next, you must enter basic information about your server, such as the name and IP address.
+In the name field, you can enter anything you like; in the IP address field, you need to enter the public IP address of your server (your cloud company provides this).

 You also need to choose the server stack you want to use.
-If you’re not sure, just continue with the default Native NGINX selection.
+If you’re unsure, just continue with the default Native NGINX selection.
 If you want to learn more on this topic, you can refer to our in-depth comparison of OpenLiteSpeed vs. NGINX vs. Apache.

 After you have filled in the details, click on the “Continue” button.

-On the next screen, you can enter the root password of your server – this will allow RunCloud to automatically log into your server to install the RunCloud agent.
+On the next screen, you can enter your server’s root password.
+This will allow RunCloud to automatically log in to your server and install the RunCloud agent.

-Alternatively, you can switch to the “Manual Installation” tab and copy the script that RunCloud generates for you, and run it on your cloud server as root.
-You can use SSH or any other method to access your server’s terminal.
+Alternatively, you can switch to the “Manual Installation” tab, copy the script that RunCloud generates, and run it on your cloud server as root.
+You can access your server’s terminal using SSH or any other method.

 The script will install the RunCloud agent on your server and connect it to your RunCloud account.
-This may take a few minutes depending on your server speed and network connection.
+Depending on your server speed and network connection, this may take a few minutes.

 Once the script finishes running, you will have successfully connected your cloud server to RunCloud.
 You can now manage your server from your RunCloud dashboard.